 Business is all about making money and spending them in expectation to recover the investments.
 It concerns all the business processes and software development as well.
 If you invest in a new enterprise software development for business, you expect every step of custom software development and implementation must be transparent.

 Usually, the cost depends on functionality, app’s size, delivery time, and the type of software.
 When requirements are outlined, you get from an enterprise application software company a ROM (rough order of magnitude) that helps gain the understanding of cost needed to bring your concept into life.
-Nevertheless, a reason for approving a start of pre-development actions will be a detailed estimate with the min and max range of man-hours and total development cost indicated.
+Nevertheless, a reason for approving a start of pre-development actions will be a detailed estimate with the min and max range of man-hours and total enterprise software development cost indicated.

 It goes without saying that code must be of high quality.
-But it is not only truism, let’s imagine the situation when you want your enterprise application software to be developed by different vendors at different stages.
-In this case, the code has to be ideally clean and easy to understand by any other developers.
+But it is not only truism, let’s imagine the situation when you want your enterprise application software (EAS) to be developed by different vendors at different stages.
+In this case, the code has to be ideally clean and easy to understand by any other enterprise app developers.
 Otherwise, countless hours and significant resources will be lost because of the poorly written code.
-You can’t be a fortune-teller and predict the future but to vet the outsourcing vendor and their references is a must.
+You can’t be a fortune-teller and predict the future, but to vet the outsourcing vendor and their references is a must.

 Because of the time differences, an offshore outsourcing vendor usually works when a client sleeps and vice versa.
-Suppose a problem occurs that blocks the project progress but it is midnight in the homeland of yours and you are fast asleep.
+Suppose a problem occurs that blocks the project progress, but it is midnight in the homeland of yours, and you are fast asleep.
 A reliable partner usually has a workable approach to that problem.

-And if everything is fixed, there is always something left for the development team to do beyond of high priority: code refactoring, unit tests, etc.
+And if everything is fixed, there is always something left for the development team to do beyond high priority: code refactoring, unit tests, etc.

 To manage the project in the best manner and minimize the risks related to software development, your outsourcing vendor must have PMs staffed with expertise in enterprise applications management.
-It is a common practice to have a project manager or responsible executive on the client’s side and dedicated one on the vendor’s.
+It is a common practice to have a project manager or responsible executive on the client’s side and a dedicated one on the vendor’s.

 In fact, you risk if your outsourcing vendor does not insist on quality assurance.
-The main goal of QA is to prevent possible defects and ensure the quality of software development.
-To go further, the quality assurance should include Quality Control and Testing.
+The main goal of QA is to prevent possible defects and ensure the quality of custom enterprise software development.
+To go further, quality assurance should include Quality Control and Testing.
 The unity of the two provides quality protection at different levels.

 Building enterprise applications, you should have an exhausting test plan and define the acceptance criteria.
 This plan covers a scope of testing tasks, strategy, object description, schedule, specific knowledge requirements, and risk assessments with potions to resolve them.

-When you hire the software vendor, pay attention it has the QA specialists in the team that carry your project to the ultimate success through the three stages of testing:
+When you hire the software vendor, pay attention if it has the QA specialists in the team that carry your project to the ultimate success through the three stages of testing:

 Another strategically important practice is launching a bounty hunting program.
-When white hats (ethical computer hackers) are hired to find the vulnerabilities in your software system in order to upgrade security to a higher level.
+In this situation, white hats (ethical computer hackers) are hired to find the vulnerabilities in your software system in order to upgrade security to a higher level.
 What an enterprise vendor who develops your app can offer is ensuring the software is relevant and does not have some particular vulnerabilities.
 We comply with trustworthy OWASP recommendations for web application security and highly recommend you to adopt the OWASP Top 10 security risks for your protection.
-Your vendor is the one who responsible for secure code.
+Your vendor is the one who is responsible for secure code.

 Ineffective design can lead to the poor functioning of an enterprise and financial losses.
 It may result in a user-unfriendly and non-intuitive interface.
-To exclude these threats a thorough UX analysis should be conducted by mutual efforts with your vendor on the early stage of development of enterprise software.
+To exclude these threats, a thorough UX analysis should be conducted by mutual efforts with your vendor on the early stage of the development of enterprise software.
 It will help define the users of the app and carefully examine their needs.

 Some companies do not conduct any analysis and end up going bust as employees will have difficulties using a faulty app.
 As the stakes are great for the enterprise, it is better to assign this huge and time-consuming task to the vendor’s web design team experienced in UX/UI cycle development.
 It will be easier and less expensive than to conduct the whole research on your own or hire an analytics company.